THE PHILIPPINES

 Item Estimated Cost (₱) Notes

-Medical Certificate ₱500 Must be obtained from an LTO-accredited clinic
+Medical Certificate ₱300 – ₱700 Must be obtained from an LTO-accredited clinic; prices vary by location.

-Practical Driving Course ₱2,000 – ₱5,000 Must be completed before taking the practical exam
+Practical Driving Course (PDC) ₱2,000 – ₱7,000 Varies by vehicle type and school; required before the practical exam.

 Useful Links